nrempel/sleek/README.md

 - Supports glob patterns, allowing you to format multiple files and patterns
 - Check whether your SQL files are already formatted without altering them with the `--check` flag
+- Uppercase keywords by default (disable with `--uppercase false`)
-- Automatically adds trailing newlines to formatted output (can be disabled with `--trailing-newline=false`)
+- Automatically adds trailing newlines to formatted output (disable with `--trailing-newline false`)

 ## Installation